Actually, it’s pretty easy!

 After you pass

 The FCC generally takes at least two weeks to process the paperwork and grant you your very own “call sign” such as “K5AUW.”
-You will also receiver a paper license from the FCC in the mail as well as a page on QRZ.com.
 But how you will really “become a ham” is what happens afterwards.
 Though not a requirement – you will need to borrow or purchase an HT (hand talkie) for starters so that you will have folks all over your local area to talk to (on the air,) and you should attend or consider joining one of the local clubs.

 Though, definitely not a requirement for being a ham radio operator, your local club will be your ready source for helpful assistance and answers to questions, as well as opportunities to get real ‘hands-on’ practice with radio gear and operating procedure.
 Helpful mentors you will meet in the local club environment are called “Elmers” and even the most seasoned ham knows a few folks they consider an Elmer.